faridnaderi/simplechatapp/README.md

 ### Client
 * open Client folder and run `npm install`.
 * after it finished run `npm start` to host the server it will be on localhost:8080 with webpack hot dev server

+### See it in action
+After above steps, you can visit it by browsing `localhost:8080`. for now I've added 2 test users :

+`username : anna.smith@local.host
+password: 1234`

+`username : john.doe@local.host
+password: 1234`